KaretnikovAlex/React-shop-item-card/README.md

-# The shop item carde on React
+# The shop item card on React

 This repository will contain the shop item card app with context api and useReducer.